 How Writing Helps

 The next time you feel upset get out a notebook.
 Start writing whatever thoughts come to mind.

-Don't worry about the grammar or spelling because it'll slow you down and keep you in your head.
+Don't worry about the grammar or spelling because it'll slow you down.
 Writing is about expressing yourself freely without hesitation.
-Don't think too much.
+Don't think about it too much.

-Writing things out lessens anxiety.
+Writing lessens anxiety.
 Doing it before bed improves sleep because it empties your mind.
-This is great when you have a busy day and you can't let go of the details.
+This is great when you have a busy day and can't let go of the details.
 Once it's on paper, you can let it go!

 Writing provides clarity about what's happening in the moment.
 You get to the heart of the problem because you don't have to censor yourself.